5 Best Teas to Help You Relax and Sleep Better

 When you feel a little worn out from the daily grind, enjoying a cup of tea brings relief to a frazzled mind and body.
 Research has shown that drinking tea has its share of health benefits such as strengthening the immune system, reducing stress, enhancing mood, improves restful sleep and concentration.

 Herbal teas for better sleep and relaxation are available anywhere.
 You can buy them from grocery stores or you can concoct one at home.
-If you think coffee makes you jittery, this article will show you the top 5 best teas that are known to soothe anxiety and stress.
+If you think coffee makes you jittery, this article will show you the top 5 best teas that can soothe anxiety and stress.

-If you’re an avid tea drinker, you probably have tried some of them but if not, I encourage you to take a look at this list of stress-busting teas that you might want to try and perhaps share this article with friends who might need one.
+If you’re an avid tea drinker, you probably have tried some of them.
+But if not, I urge you to take a look at this list of stress-busting teas that you might want to try and perhaps share this article with friends who might need one.